Thoericht/llm-sustainability-analysis/README.md

 - Structural prompt features provide a limited but measurable signal.
 - Task and topic information provide additional predictive value.
-- The integration of semantic embeddings does the prediction quality increase significantly.
+- The incorporation of semantic embeddings significantly improves the quality of predictions.

 ### Cost Target: Length First Response